jofuepa/cats_dogs_classification/README.md

 # Cats and Dogs Classification
-Cats and dogs image classification using PyTorch and Transfer Learning
+Cats and dogs image classification using Transfer Learning in Pytorch